keptn/keptn/CONTRIBUTING.md

 git rebase master
 git push --set-upstream origin feature/123/foo
 ```
-Make sure you sign-off your commits.
+Make sure you sign off your commits.
 To do this automatically check [this](https://github.com/keptn/keptn/blob/master/CONTRIBUTING.md#auto-signoff-commit-messages).
 Finally, go to GitHub and create a Pull Request.
 There should be a PR template already prepared for you.
 If not, you will find it at `.github/pull_request_template.md`.
 Please describe what this PR is about and add a link to relevant GitHub issues.
 If you changed something that is visible to the user, please add a screenshot.